 Systems such as HubSpot’s CRM go a long way in bridging the data gap between sales and marketing, so you’re able to track the performance and ROI of every campaign or piece of content without too much hassle.

 Access to live reports about which contacts converted from which channels, at what cost means calculating the ROI of your campaign is a piece of cake.

 The challenge many South African marketers face, however, is that the CRM solution operating within their business doesn’t provide them with enough data to do the maths.

 If that’s the case, the solution usually lies in having clear communication between the marketing and sales teams to effectively measure your campaign's influence on revenue.

 A service-level agreement (SLA) between departments often provides the solution to keep those communication lines clear.

 According to this 2018 report, inbound marketing agencies with an SLA in place experienced twice the ROI of organisations that didn’t.

 If you’re wondering what should or shouldn’t be included in an SLA, look at this blog from HubSpot.

 South Africa is a diverse nation with so many beautiful cultures, it’s little wonder why we’re referred to as the rainbow nation.

-Creating content for all of our 11 official languages can be overwhelming to even the biggest marketing teams.
+Creating content for our 11 official languages can overwhelm even the biggest marketing teams.
 Luckily, however, that is very seldom required.